cloudfoundry/diego-notes/proposals/docker_registry_configuration.md

 ### Running

-The egress rules has to allow access to the Docker Registry instances to allow Garden to fetch an image stored there.
-We shall dynamically add egress rules with all discovered Registry instances on start request.
+We don't need to add egress rules to allow access to the Docker Registry instances since Garden fetches the image outside of the container.

-Once again the new egress rules may conflict with the desired rules (CF defaults).